Official Global Travel Advisories

 Safety and security

-Political demonstrations of varying sizes are taking place regularly throughout Hong Kong.
-Although many protest sites are made public in advance, authorized and unauthorized demonstrations can take place with little or no notice.
+Political demonstrations of varying sizes took place regularly throughout Hong Kong in 2019.
+Although they have been less frequent in 2020, authorized and unauthorized demonstrations can take place with little or no notice.
 They can quickly spread to surrounding areas, including those frequented by tourists.

 Hong Kong International Airport has implemented restrictions on access to its terminal buildings.
 Only passengers with valid air tickets or boarding passes are allowed to enter the terminal buildings.

 The security situation around large gatherings could change quickly.
-Acts of violence occur.
-Some have resulted in serious injuries.
+Acts of violence have occurred, some resulting in serious injuries.
 Clashes between security forces and demonstrators, as well as between opposing groups of demonstrators, have taken place.
 Police have often reacted more swiftly and severely to unauthorized protests.
-They have used tear gas, rubber bullets and live ammunition as crowd control measures.
+They have used tear gas, rubber bullets and live ammunition as crowd-control measures.